Spain in-depth: practical information

 These two garments are the iconic staples of the traditional Basque garb.
 A txapella is a black beret style hat and the Gerriko is the traditional red, cloth belt that is so iconic.

-What to buy in Navarra
+Best things to buy in Asturias

-What to buy in Canary Islands
+Best things to buy in the Canary islands

 Gofio and Islacao